With Mrs Forrest & Mrs Naylor Mrs Hackett

 Join in with them and sing them without the music.

 After listening to the story focus on Who?
-Why?
 Where and How? questions.
+Ask your child which is their favourite character or animal in the story.

 Dough Disco - use these video clips develop the muscles in your fingers ready for writing.